 We here at SoundGuys can type until our fingers go numb about the importance of neutral frequency response, but that isn’t what’s most pleasing to everyone.
 Yes, if you’re looking to hear the audio as the audio engineer intended, you should use studio headphones, because those products will have the closest thing to a Platonic, flat response.
 But most of us want our headphones to be fun and reproduce an “energetic” sound, not necessarily an analytical one.

 When deciding on the best Apple earbuds, the importance of slightly emphasized low-end and treble was taken into account as the former denotes “liveliness,” while the latter facilitates a perceived increase in clarity; to get a better picture of this, read up on the equal-loudness contour.
+If you’re wondering how we settled on the best consumer curve, you can read on here.

 The Beats Powerbeats Pro has the best battery life of any iPhone earbuds